brandur/sorg/content/fragments/unsubscribe.md

 bargains.

-But somewhere along the way, the dull background noise crescendoed into a deafening cacophony.
+But somewhere along the way, the dull background noise crescendoed into a deafening roar.
 I was getting somewhere on the order of 50 messages every single day.
 Some were interesting, but the vast majority were not.
 The value proposition of combing this inbox dropped to something vanishingly small.
 Eventually, I stopped reading it.

 It's not that deals weren't being sent, but that they were being drowned out by everything else.
 Companies would send